Thursday, 16 May 2024

 The Pool Frogs of Greenham Common 15th May 2024

-Today, one that promised warm sun, I went to Greenham Common Nature Reserve in the neighbouring county of Berkshire.
+Today, one that promised warmth and sunshine, I went to Greenham Common Nature Reserve in the neighbouring county of Berkshire.

 In the dark days of winter past, a chance conversation with a fellow birder alerted me to the fact that it was possible to see Pool Frogs in a pond at Greenham Common during the months of May and June.
 I stored this information at the back of my mind until today when I decided to put it to the test.